 The major can also prepare you to enter dental, medical or veterinary school or a training program to become a health care professional.

-We also oversee a collaborative program with the UNT Health Science Center at Fort Worth that allows you to combine college and medical school.
-The program will prepare you to serve in a residency at a hospital or clinic in seven years instead of the usual eight years needed to complete a bachelor’s degree and medical school.
+We also oversee a collaborative program with the UNT Health Science Center at Fort Worth that combines college and medical school.
+The program prepares you to serve in a residency at a hospital or clinic in seven years instead of the usual eight years needed to complete a bachelor’s degree and medical school.

-Scholarships are available to help you pay for your education.
-Information about these scholarships is at biology.unt.edu under the Undergraduate link.
+Scholarships are available to help you pursue your education.

-Our Career Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
+Our Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
+The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-For details, visit www.unt.edu/credit.

-If you’re attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning allows you to receive the maximum amount of transfer credits.
+If you’re attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

-Our Transfer Center will help you make a successful transition to college life at UNT by connecting you to a peer mentor and other campus resources.
-Each year, we welcome more transfer students than any other institution in the state.
-The center is in the University Union, Room 320.
-More information is at transition.unt.edu.
+Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
+More than 3,500 students transfer to UNT each year.